w-hc/lietorch/README.md

-# LieTorch: Tangent Space Backpropagation
+# LieTorch: Tangent Space Backpropagation.
+CPU-only.

+## Prelude

+This is a CPU-only fork of Zachary Teed's wonderful LieTorch Library.
+It's intended for use as classroom instructional materials, and students are not assumed to have GPU-enabled machines.

 ## Introduction